John Cage

 John Cage: The Avant-Garde Composer Who Redefined Music

-John Cage was an American composer and music theorist whose radical ideas permanently altered the landscape of 20th-century art music.
-Hailing from Los Angeles, his most famous and controversial achievement is the composition 4'33", a piece of complete silence that challenged the very definition of what music could be.
+John Cage was an American composer and music theorist whose radical ideas permanently altered the landscape of 20th-century music.
+Hailing from Los Angeles, California, his most famous and controversial work, 4'33", challenged the very definition of music and performance, securing his legacy as a pivotal figure in avant-garde and experimental genres.

 Early career